emptylab/files/task_notes/task_1.md

 1. Install GoCD Agent and Server directly in a droplet.
 1. Install Docker in a droplet and `docker run` both a GoCD Server container and GoCD Agent container.
 1. Create our own container with both an GoCD Server and GoCD Agent and docker run that one container.
 1. Investigate the RAM requirements for running a GoCD Server Container and Agent Container.
+Done.
+1. Retry the above steps with 2 GB RAM.**

 Related: